cdey/github-fetcher/README.md

 ## Basic Requirements:

-- [ ] Draw a diagram showing how this app works.
+- [x ] Draw a diagram showing how this app works.
 Make sure your diagram includes the client, the server, and the database.

-- [ ] Explain your diagram to another human, and then to a Tech Mentor (may be a robot).
+- [ x] Explain your diagram to another human, and then to a Tech Mentor (may be a robot).

-- [ ] Design (draw a schema) a `repos` table.
+- [x ] Design (draw a schema) a `repos` table.
 You can look at `data.json` to see the structure of the data from the github api.
 What columns will you need?
 Once you've figured out your schema, complete the schema.sql file.

-- [ ] Explain your schema to another human, and then to a Tech Mentor.
+- [x ] Explain your schema to another human, and then to a Tech Mentor.

-- [ ] When a user types a github username into the text field, use jQuery's ajax method to send a POST request to /repos/import (you'll have to fix the bug in the Search Component first).
+- [x ] When a user types a github username into the text field, use jQuery's ajax method to send a POST request to /repos/import (you'll have to fix the bug in the Search Component first).

 - [ ] Complete the `repos/import` route on your express server - in this route, you'll use the npm request library to fetch that user's Github repositories from the [Github API](https://developer.github.com/v3/).